-- Must have a letter from a licensed medical doctor, doctor of osteopathy, physician assistant, or licensed clinical psychologist recommending leave for a specific semester - Must have PRIOR approval from ISC and ESL Director or DOE before withdrawing from courses - No more than 5 months total leave are allowed.
+- 1. Students must have a letter from a licensed medical doctor, doctor of osteopathy, physician assistant, or licensed clinical psychologist recommending leave for a specific semester; - 2.
+Students must have PRIOR approval from ISC and ESL Director or DOE before withdrawing from courses; - 3.
+No more than 5 months total leave is allowed; and - 4.
+Students must submit a LOA Notification Form.